 If you are not sure of what module corresponds to your card unfortunately there is no straightforward way to find it.
-You can search the Internet if you know brand and model information.
+You can search the Internet if you know brand and model information or get directly in contact with the card vendor.

-This file also contains two macro definitions namely LOCAL\RPMCFG and LCG1\RPMG.
+This file also contains two macro definitions namely LOCAL\RPMCFG and LCG2\RPMG.
 These are used by client nodes the first time they are installed and each time they are upgrading.
-You must change the LOCAL\RPMCFG variable to point to your site's rpmlist folder, and the LCG1\RPMCFG variable to point to the LCG rpmlist directory.
-Note that LCG1\RPMCFG must be a relative path from your LOCAL\RPMCFG directory.
+You must change the LOCAL\RPMCFG variable to point to your site's rpmlist folder, and the LCG2\RPMCFG variable to point to the LCG rpmlist directory.
+Note that LCG2\RPMCFG must be a relative path from your LOCAL\RPMCFG directory.
 For instance if you have followed all the instructions till now the above macros should be set to the following:

-#define LOCAL\RPMCFG /export/local/linux/7.3/rpmcfg #define LCG1\RPMCFG ../cvs/crossgrid/wp4/sites/common/lcg1/rpmlist
+#define LOCAL\RPMCFG /export/local/linux/7.3/rpmcfg #define LCG2\RPMCFG ../cvs/crossgrid/wp4/sites/common/lcg2/rpmlist